 For Dr. Rod, providing his patients with self-confidence and pride in their bodies is important.
-With every patient he meets, his ultimate goal is to improve their overall well-being, and for many women in the Phoenix area, that means addressing their breast ptosis, or sagging breasts.
+With every patient he meets, his ultimate goal is to improve their overall well-being, and for many women, that means addressing their breast ptosis, or sagging breasts.
 This frustrating abnormality of the breasts can do a number on a woman’s psyche, as well as her physical body.
 Dr. Rod can help his patients who are suffering from breast ptosis by performing a breast lift, and if needed, a breast augmentation at the same time.
 This procedure will not only correct their sagging breasts, but it will also eliminate their embarrassment.
 We want to make your appearance reflect your spirit.

 What Exactly Is Breast Ptosis?

-Breast ptosis is more commonly known by Phoenix women as breast sagging.
+Breast ptosis is more commonly known by women as breast sagging.
 Some women experience breast ptosis due to weight loss, pregnancy, breastfeeding, genetics, and age.
 As life goes on, all women will experience some degree of breast ptosis, but not to worry!
 Dr. Rod can restore your sagging breasts by performing a breast lift.

 The 5 Degrees Of Breast Ptosis